jche/jche.github.io/_publications/dlm-transform.md

 description: "Bayesian dynamic linear model for rating Olympic athletes"
 ---

+[Presentation](https://www.youtube.com/watch?v=tDKFRmvmous) at New England Symposium on Statistics in Sports 2021

 Abstract:
 Sports organizations often want to estimate athlete strengths.
 For games with scored outcomes, a common approach is to